Salman7236/arch-install/README.md

-# archinstall
+# arch-install
 instructions for myself

-### Update keyring (Sometimes (especially if the ISO is older) keyrings are outdated and installation might not work.
+### Update keyring (Sometimes (especially if the ISO is older), the keyring is outdated and installation might not work.
 Very rare tho, but never hurts to update it.)
 ```sh
 pacman -Sy archlinux-keyring
 ```